-AP-35 Projects - 91.220(d) Introduction
+AP-35 Projects - 91.220(d)

-In FY 2021-2022, Sonoma County will receive \$1,853,042 in CDBG funds.
-CDBG funds will be used for housing, fair housing services, homeless services, public improvements, and public facilities, all of which must be awarded for projects and programs that affirmatively further fair housing.
-Federal regulations impose a 15 percent maximum cap on funding to be expended for public service activities.
-Administrative costs are limited to 20 percent of the total CDBG funding and 20 percent of program income received.
+In FY 2022-2023, Sonoma County estimates it will receive \$1,856,844 in CDBG funds.
+CDBG funds will be used for affordable housing activities, fair housing services, public improvements, and public facilities, all of which must be awarded for projects and programs that affirmatively further fair housing.
+Federal regulations impose a 15 percent maximum cap on funding to be expended for public service activities, which are used by Sonoma County to support Fair Housing services.
+Administrative costs are limited to 20 percent of the total CDBG grant allocation and 20 percent of program income received.

-In FY 2021-2022, Sonoma County will receive \$825,404 in HOME Program funds.
-HOME funds will be used for new rental construction, housing rehabilitation, and tenant-based rental assistance.
-Federal regulations require a minimum of 15 percent of each year's HOME allocation to be set-aside for projects sponsored by CHDOs.
+In FY 2022-2023, Sonoma County estimates it will receive \$869,602 in HOME funds.
+HOME funds will be used to support affordable rental housing production, and tenant-based rental assistance.
+Federal regulations require a minimum of 15 percent of each year's HOME grant allocation to be set-aside for Community Housing Development Organizations (CHDO's).
+No CHDO applications were received through the NOFA funding cycle, however, the CHDO funds will be made available through a mid-year NOFA.
+At least one local CHDO has expressed their intent to apply for these funds for an affordable housing development.

-In FY 2021-2022, Sonoma County will receive \$160,798 in ESG funds.
-This year, one homeless shelter proposal was recommended for funding
+In FY 2022-2023, Sonoma County estimates it will receive \$160,798 in ESG funds.
+This year, one homeless shelter proposal was recommended for funding.